Festival of Freedom

 (Note to parents: As we do on special holidays, today we’ve included an extra math problem about Passover, for those who celebrate or would like to learn more about it.
 Enjoy!)

 This evening marks the beginning of Passover, the Jewish celebration of freedom from slavery in Egypt over 3,000 years ago.
-It also celebrates the creation of the Jewish nation under Moses, as told in Exodus.
-Thousands of years later, Jewish people celebrate this important holiday during 7 or 8 days.
-It’s a great time to get together with family and friends to share special foods.
-And depending on how big your family is, you might need a LOT of food, like the world’s largest matzo ball.
-This giant ball was almost 30 inches wide and weighed 267 pounds!
-But those aren’t the only numbers you can find in Passover.
-Counting the days and nights, counting the questions, and watching for the time of sunset all use important numbers for this holiday.
+Thousands of years later, Jewish people celebrate this important holiday with family, friends, and special foods.
+Counting the days and nights, counting the questions, and watching for the time of sunset all use numbers that are key to the holiday.
 Read on for some Passover math!

 Wee ones: During the Seder, you might get to ask the 4 questions about why Passover is different from any other holiday.
 If you’ve asked the first 2 questions, how many questions do you have left?